Radial patient prep

 Enough pressure to not bleed but not so much to stop flow

-•Add 10 ml of air while slowly removing the sheath
+Add 10 ml of air while steadily removing the sheath

 TR band Removal